 Is Amsterdam safe to live or visit alone?
-An expat insider explains how safe Amsterdam is at night and in the red light district, plus areas to avoid and types of crime tourists should watch out for.
+Read up on how safe Amsterdam is at night and in the Red Light District, plus if there are any areas to avoid as a newcomer.

 Still, most of the crimes such as robbing and pickpocketing in Amsterdam happen to tourists.
 Tourists are targeted more often than Amsterdam residents because they are easily distracted.
 Tourists still need to be careful of petty thieves, such as pickpockets, and getting your bag, jacket or things from your car stolen.